Sitewide Dots

 • Or drag a Raw HTML Block to this dot and paste in ad code, if you want an ad here.

 The Above Socialize It!
 Sharing Sitewide Dot is the optimal location for a Facebook Like button that asks for a page Like.
-It's also the place for a Google +1 button.

 Since your visitors have just been wowed by your content, now is the time to ask them to vote on it and to let their friends know about it.